Itapema, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. It's important that you find the necessary kind.
-Many adapters on sale are just plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and N. Check that you get the necessary type.
+The vast majority of adapters currently sold are just plug changers and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most locations.

 Airlines charge excessive amounts for overweight luggage.
 Save money with this